karan-kapoor90/namswan/_posts/January/2020-01-14-dalgona-coffee.md

 ## Method

 1. Add instant coffee powder and sugar and bowl(the bowl must be 3-5 times the amount of coffee and sugar, it expands after beating)
-2. Add 2 Tablespoons water and beat the coffee and sugar vigrously untill it is light and fluffy and all the sugar dissolves.
+2. Add 2 Tablespoons water and beat the coffee and sugar vigorously until it is light and fluffy and all the sugar dissolves.
 3. Add a few more drops of sugar if required while beating the coffee.
 4. Fill a glass with ice cubes.
 5. Pour milk on top (fill only 3/4th of the glass)